 Born in 1945 in Mason City, Iowa, Rogness grew up in St. Paul and was graduated from Murray High School.
 He attended Augustana College, Sioux Falls, South Dakota, where he majored in history and philosophy.
 He began his theological education at Union Theological Seminary, New York, and was graduated from Luther Seminary in 1972.
 Ordained in 1973, he served as associate pastor of Wellington Park Lutheran Church, Milwaukee, from 1973-75, and as pastor of Hephatha Lutheran Church, a primarily African American congregation on Milwaukee’s north side, from 1975-85.

-He currently serves on the board of regents of St. Olaf College, Northfield, and Augsburg College, Minneapolis, and as president of the Minnesota Council of Churches.
-He has served on the Augsburg College board of regents, as vice chair of the ELCA Conference of Bishops, and as an advisory bishop to the ELCA Church Council.
+He currently serves on the board of regents of St. Olaf College, Northfield, and Augsburg College, Minneapolis.
+He has served as vice chair of the ELCA Conference of Bishops and as an advisory bishop to the ELCA Church Council.
 Carthage College awarded him the honorary Doctor of Divinity degree in 1987, and Augustana College, Sioux Falls, presented him the honorary degree Doctor of Humane Letters in 2004.

 Rogness is the author of A Common Foundation: Shared Principles for Overcoming Poverty, a document written in 2004 and endorsed by more than 30 religious leaders around Minnesota.
 The document outlines the principles shared by all faith communities in walking with those living in poverty and shapes the synod’s ecumenical efforts to end poverty.
 Working in partnership with the now retired Archbishop Harry J. Flynn, he sought—and continues to seek—to bring public attention to the needs of the state’s most vulnerable people.
 He was part of a group of international ecumenical leaders who participated in a religious summit on poverty prior to the G8 summit in Scotland in 2005.
 In 2006, he co-authored with the Rev. Nancy Maeker, Ending Poverty: A 20/20 Vision, a guide for individuals and congregations.